gmill88/streaming-05-start-smoker/README.md

 ### May 29, 2024

 ## Project Goal
-The goal of the project is to create a producer that proccesses and sends csv data to RabbitMQ for a consumer.
+The goal of the project is to create a producer that proccesses and sends csv data to RabbitMQ for a consumer to monitor and send alerts when certain conditions are met.

 ### The Problem / Challenge To Solve
 We want to stream information from a smart smoker.
 Read one value every half minute. (sleep_secs = 30)